MountainViewProvisions/identity/README.md

-# Identity Declaration
+# Organization Identity
-Updated 12/21/25

-This repository contains the canonical cryptographic identity declaration for Mountain View Provisions LLC.
+This repository contains the canonical digital identity documentation for Mountain View Provisions LLC.

-The file `IDENTITY.asc` is a clearsigned OpenPGP document asserting control of official communication endpoints and defining the organization’s cryptographic identity for compliance, security, and reputation management.

-Verification can be performed using standard OpenPGP tooling.
+It is the authoritative source for cryptographic identity assertions, official account references, and related verification material.

+## Contents

+- `IDENTITY.txt`
+  Canonical identity declaration, including organizational control statements and OpenPGP key information.

+- `IDENTITY.txt.asc`
+  Detached OpenPGP signature for the identity declaration.

+- `OFFICIAL_ACCOUNTS.md`
+  List of official online accounts operated by the organization.

+## Verification

+To verify the authenticity of this repository and its contents:

+1. Confirm that commits are signed and marked as **Verified** on GitHub.
+2. Verify the OpenPGP signature on `IDENTITY.txt`.
+3. Cross-check official accounts against `OFFICIAL_ACCOUNTS.md`.

+Any identity claims or accounts not referenced here should be considered unofficial.

+## Scope

+This repository is limited to identity and verification material.
+Security policies, compliance documentation, and operational procedures are maintained in separate repositories.